Measles, mumps, rubella, and varicella virus vaccine, live (By injection)

 ProQuadThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This vaccine is not right for everyone.
 Your child should not receive this vaccine if he or she had an allergic reaction to measles, mumps, rubella, or varicella vaccine, or to neomycin or gelatin.
-A child with a high fever or a blood or bone marrow disorder (such as leukemia or lymphoma) should not be given this vaccine.
+A child with a high fever or a blood or bone marrow disorder (including leukemia or lymphoma) should not be given this vaccine.
 Tell the doctor if your child or anyone in the family has an immune system problem.
-This vaccine should not be given to a woman who is pregnant or breastfeeding.
+This vaccine should not be given to a woman who is pregnant.

 How to Use This Medicine: